Ruben Kuzniecky: Career

 MRI showing the abnormal infolding of the perisylvian region typical of this syndrome.
 The abnormality is due to polymicrogyria.

 Additional research projects include the development of a watch sensor to detect convulsive seizures.
 Kuzniecky continues to work on the Analysis of the Epilepsy Genome Phenome project through the EPi4K Genomic Discovery team.
 In addition, Kuzniecky, in conjunction with Dr. Daniel Lowenstein and Dr. Jacqueline A. French, launched the Human Epilepsy Project (HEP).
-This project, involving 30 sites, aims to recruit 500 patients with new onset epilepsy and follow them up for seven years.
-In 2018, the HEP 2 project funded through the epilepsy foundation of America is starting to recruit patients at Northwell health.
-More recently, Dr. Kuzniecky launched a study of cardiac function in epilepsy using the Linq cardiac monitor with the aim of monitoring cardiac rhythm long-term.
+This project, involving 30 sites, recruited 450 patients with new onset epilepsy and followed them up for seven years.
+The results of the study have been published in multiple journals including JAMA in 2025 showing that less patients become seizure free after developing epilepsy 2025;82;(10):1022-1030. doi:10.1001/jamaneurol.2025.2949 but in HEP II project, patients with intractable epilepsy tend to improve over time.

-In the past years, Kuzniecky began a program to help children from Panama with severe epilepsy to have access to surgical treatment by collaborating with Panama neurologists and bringing a US epilepsy team member to Panama's children's hospital.
-Since 2013, in conjunction with Dr. Howard L. Weiner from Texas Children's Hospital and others, the team has operated on many children with severe epilepsy.
+In the past years, Kuzniecky began a program to help adults and children from Panama with severe epilepsy to have access to surgical treatment by collaborating with Panama neurologists and bringing a US epilepsy team member to Panama's children's hospital.
+Since 2013, in conjunction with Dr. Howard L. Weiner from Texas Children's Hospital and others, the team has operated on over 100 children with severe epilepsy.
 The program has been supported by Panama's first lady office of social programs.
-In 2016 he founded the non-profit foundation LUCES PANAMA that provides free anti-seizure medications to poor children with epilepsy in Panama.
+In 2016 he founded the non-profit foundation LUCES PANAMA that provides free anti-seizure medications to children with epilepsy in Panama as well as other support. and more recently Dr Kuzniecky founded The Friends of LUCES foundation in the USA to support the work that LUCES Panama does.

 He has been recognized for his efforts in the "Best Doctors in America" in 1995, 1998, and 2002–2017, and by The New Yorker since 2004 as one of the best doctors in the New York Metro area.
 In 2013, Kuzniecky was presented with the American Registry's 'Most Compassionate Doctor' Award.
 He has been listed among New York Magazines Best Doctors and Castle Connolly America's Top Doctors for several consecutive years.
 In December 2020 Kuzniecky was awarded the 2020 American Epilepsy Society clinical science research award for his seminal contributions to the treatment of epilepsy.

 Kuzniecky attends to patients with epilepsy and complex neurologic disorders at the Lenox Hill Hospital Northwell Health.
 He has been recognized as a leading expert in epilepsy, epilepsy surgery, epilepsy imaging and malformations of the brain and epilepsy and is widely respected in the medical community.